yuhuoji/LearningJourney/README.md

    git clone https://github.com/yuhuoji/LearningJourney
    ```

+3. Extract the file "doc/LearningJourneyFiles.rar" to the "target" folder.
+After extraction, the "Course", "Internship", and other folders should be located in "target/LearningJourneyFiles".

-3. Open a terminal or command line interface and navigate to the project's root directory.
+4. Open a terminal or command line interface and navigate to the project's root directory.

-4. Execute the following Maven command to compile and run the project:
+5. Execute the following Maven command to compile and run the project:

    ```shell
    mvn javafx:run